 Apple and Eve: Revering Technology as God

 Throughout history, religion and technology have opposed each other, with the church forbidding science practices, and science undermining many religious beliefs.
 In the modern age, science seems to have largely triumphed, even replacing religion in some ways, with technology fulfilling many of the aspects God is believed to have, from omnipotence to having our faith to the promise of an afterlife.
-So if science has prevailed, why is it that instead of it retaining its classical aspects of proof and rationality, it has been reimagined as God?
+So if science has prevailed, why is it that instead of it retaining its classical aspects of proof and rationality, humans have reimagined it as God?

-From early days of civilization, humans had religion as a means of explaining the ways of the world.
+From the early days of civilization, humans had religion as a means of explaining the ways of the world.
 Questions about everything from the cosmos to cultural traditions seemed to have an answer from spirituality.
-However, as science became more and more prevalent, it generally began challenging some religious teachings, causing a historical tension between science and religion.
+However, as science became more and more prevalent, it generally began challenging some religious teachings, causing a historical tension between science and religion (Masci).

-More and more people, particularly Americans, are identifying as Atheists, not believing in a God.
-This is especially true of people in younger generations, who are much more likely to identify as Atheists.
+More and more people, particularly Americans, are identifying as Atheists, not believing in a God (Eagan).
+This is especially true of people in younger generations, who are much more likely to identify as Atheists ("Atheists").

 In modern life, with the great advancements of science, technology has not only overshadowed religion for many people, but it has also gained many of the powers we typically associate with God, from omnipotence, to our faith, to the answer for immortality.